apnadkarni/blt/doc/drawerset.rst

   The following widget options are available\:

-  **-activegripcolor** *colorName*
+  **-activehandlecolor** *colorName*
-    Specifies the background color of the drawer's grip when it is active.
+    Specifies the background color of the drawer's handle when it is active.
     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
     The default is "grey90".

-  **-activegriprelief** *reliefName*
+  **-activehandlerelief** *reliefName*
-    Specifies the default relief when a drawer's grip is active.
-This determines the 3-D effect for the grip.  *ReliefName* indicates how the drawer should appear relative to the window; for example, "raised" means the item should appear to protrude.
+    Specifies the default relief when a drawer's handle is active.
+This determines the 3-D effect for the handle.  *ReliefName* indicates how the drawer should appear relative to the window; for example, "raised" means the item should appear to protrude.
 The default is "flat".